davew-msft/blockchain-hackathon/README.md

 We hope at the end of the day you'll learn the following:

 * Understand the basics of blockchain (the technology is changing so fast that few people are experts)
-* Understand good and bad use cases for blockchain
+* Understand good and bad use cases for blockchain by ideating as small team over some problems you may be facing today.
+* build a devenv for Smart Contract development
 * Understand the technologies underlying the Azure Blockchain portfolio
-* Build a little blockchain app using common patterns.
+* Build a little blockchain app, using common patterns, that attempts to solve the problems you ideated over.

 ## **Getting Your Environment Setup**